Bracket: History

-Most typewriters only had the left and right parenthesis.
+Most typewriters only had the left and right parentheses.
 Square brackets appeared with some teleprinters.

 Braces (curly brackets) first became part of a character set with the 8-bit code of the IBM 7030 Stretch.

-In 1961, ASCII contained parenthesis, square, and curly brackets, and also less-than and greater-than signs that could be used as angle brackets.
+In 1961, ASCII contained parentheses, square, and curly brackets, and also less-than and greater-than signs that could be used as angle brackets.

 Typography

 In English, typographers mostly prefer not to set brackets in italics, even when the enclosed text is italic.
 However, in other languages like German, if brackets enclose text in italics, they are usually also set in italics.